 2. Take your Services to the next level

 Applying agile is not the same as being agile.
 It’s a different mindset.
 I come across many organizations that are applying agile.
 Organizations apply some elements of Kanban, scrum and stand-ups, but applying these methods isn’t enough.
-Teams need to change their mindset and behaviour as well: you have to get to an agile mindset.
+Teams need to change their mindset and behavior as well: you have to get to an agile mindset.
 The change can take your services to the next level.
 And the agile methods I mentioned can be a tool to achieve that.

 The Agile mindset

 There are many different ways to apply agile elements in our work.
 But at the core, it’s about adopting the philosophy.
 The philosophy is best described by the Agile Manifesto.
 It’s aimed primarily at the world of software development, but with only a few adjustments it’s very relevant to service management as well: